sapphire008/vectorization-book-errata/exercises/chapter-07-exercises.md

 Together with Question #3, readers can get a sense when sparse matrix is (or is not) more memory efficient than dense matrix.

-5. Min-max normalize (to values between 0 and 1) the rows of the following sparse matrix, given its dense data (0s as the sparse entries; Hint: using column-wise broadcasting)
+5. Add each row of the following matrix by the number of non-zero elements.
+Hint: using column-wise broadcasting and `.getnnz` method.

 ```python
 X = np.array([